DenverD12/comp0034-cw1-i-DenverD12/README.md

 - In order to post, the user must login.
 - I added a working login section, that can be unhidden when the "login to post" button is clicked.
 The user then enters login details
 - The user can post their details by filling the form, and, when submit button is clicked, the post will update in the layout of the app itself.
 - The other tiles are examples, and images were not used due to copyright.
-Also, I made it so the posts, resize and reorder to fit screen for smaller screens, which is somehting the target user wanted.
+Also, I made it so the posts, resize and reorder to fit screen for smaller screens, which is something the target user wanted.
 - In future, I would, with more time and ability to store items in a database, be able to have more actual posts stored and added to the layout.
 ## **Used in final app but functionality not fully complete**
 **A search bar and search button added to the navigation bar for multi-page searching**